If you’re planning to put your home on the market, you’ll probably want to receive an offer quickly – and turn the best profit possible,

 You could consider placing elements of decor sparingly in key areas to help draw the eye to certain focal points – but remember, too much ornamentation can tip the balance and appear distracting rather than eye-catching!

-All of the above suggestions should serve to help you as you declutter your property prior to selling it whether that be through wholesale auction / private sale or via the conventional route.
+All of the above suggestions should serve to help you as you declutter your property prior to selling it whether that be through wholesale auction / private sale (see more here) or via the conventional route.

 If you get the balance right, your home will seem more appealing and may even elicit higher offers – resulting in an improved chance of turning a good profit when you sell.